-On Tuesday 10th & Wednesday 11th September , Policy Scotland, hosted a Commonwealth Cities Legacy Network Preparatory Workshop.
+On 10th and 11th September 2013 , Policy Scotland, hosted a Commonwealth Cities Legacy Network Preparatory Workshop.
 The idea of the network workshop was developed and led by Kenneth Gibb (Director, Policy Scotland) and Josef Konvtiz (Honorary Professor Education).

 The venture seeks to build a global legacy network for the cities and their Universites undertaking Commonwealth Games.
 The aim of this workshop was to scope out both the objectives and working model of the network and the objectives of the inaugural legacy network conference in October 2014, 2 months after Glasgow hosts the 2014 Commonwealth Games.